Philippines national under-20 football team

-The Philippines national under-20 football team is the national football team of the Philippines and represents in international football competitions such as AFC U-20 Asian Cup, AFF U-20 Youth Championship and any other under-20 international football tournaments.
+The Philippines national under-20 football team is the national football team of the Philippines and represents in international football competitions such as AFC U-20 Asian Cup, ASEAN U-19 Boys' Championship and any other under-20 international football tournaments.
 The Philippine Youth National Team or PYNT is controlled by the Philippine Football Federation (PFF), the governing body of football in the Philippines.

 Club participation

 The team participated as the PFF Youth National Team at the 2024–25 Philippines Football League.